Black One Blood Brothers on Steam - User reviews, Price & Information

 Black One Blood Brothers is a tactical military shooter game where strategy and coordination are key.
 Command a squad of top operators, with unique skills, through high-risk missions around the globe.
 Customize your crew, plan your missions, and adjust on the fly for a vast replayability.

-Black One Blood Brothers is a simulation, action and military game developed and published by Helios Studio.
+Black One Blood Brothers is a simulation, military and action game developed and published by Helios Studio.

-Released on January 11th 2022 is available only on Windows in 2 languages: English and French.
+Released on January 11th 2022 is available only on Windows in 3 languages: English, French and German.

 The game is currently priced at 14.99€ on Steam.